World’s largest virtual agentic engineering & quality conference

 Deepak Sharma

 Over 45% of QA teams now use AI for test case creation.
 The reason is simple: manual test authoring cannot keep pace with modern release cycles.
-This guide breaks down how AI test case generation actually works, the techniques driving it, and exactly how to implement it in your workflow.
+This guide breaks down how test case generation with AI actually works, the techniques driving it, and exactly how to implement it in your workflow.

 Overview